 Are you familiar with traditional Japanese lighting and lanterns?
 Do you know Chochin, Bonbori, Andon and Tori?
 Japan is known for being a highly technological country.
 Its infinity of illuminated panels and the grandeur of its events impresses the whole world.

-There was a Christmas where Japan exhibited the Starlight Garden, where 190,000 blue LED lights lit up over the midtown grande, creating an atmosphere of magic and charm.
-It's not always like that, Japan is known for its cultural grandeur, for mixing the new with the old, they are ancient customs that govern the new and old generations.
+There was a Christmas where Japan showcased the Starlight Garden, where 190,000 blue LED lights lit up over the Midtown Granden, creating an atmosphere of magic and charm.
+It is not always like this; Japan is known for its cultural grandeur, for mixing the new with the old, with millennia-old customs that govern both new and old generations.

-Another magnificent experience of modern lighting you can find at Mori Digital Museum, we recommend visiting this wonderful place if you are in Odaiba, Tokyo.
+Another magnificent experience of modern lighting can be found at the Mori Digital Museum, we recommend visiting this wonderful place if you are in Odaiba, Tokyo.

 The way to illuminate the country was presented in a simpler way, involving other techniques that were considered modern and innovative for their time.
 There are other characteristic equipment that still adorn cities for centuries.